rahulonmars12/f1-companion/README.md

 **4/6/2026 Changes**

+  What I added defensively:
+  - app/error.tsx: if anything does blow up during a render, you now get a proper "Try again / Reload page" screen instead of a crash
+  - TrackVisual canvas effect is wrapped in try-catch so drawing errors never reach React

   Track map — replaced the old "all 20 drivers tangled together" path with a single-driver trace sorted by time.
 The P1 driver's locations for the last 5 minutes are deduplicated and drawn as a smooth bezier curve.
 Once the laps API returns sector times, the track automatically splits into red (S1) / yellow (S2) / purple (S3) segments with boundary markers and a S/F line.
 A small sector legend sits in the top-right corner.